Table of Contents

 In conditions where vasculitis is not a major issue, the main mechanism behind pulmonary hemorrhage is thought to be related to acute pulmonary vasoconstriction and impaired pulmonary blood flow which is followed by pulmonary microvascular injury.
 Pulmonary microvascular injury is believed to be the main pathology behind pulmonary edema in patients with etiologies other than glomerulonephritis.

 The main mechanisms of pulmonary edema in these etiologies are elevated intravascular pressure and increased pulmonary capillary leak.
-Patients with conditions associated with increased intravascular pressure in the pulmonary capillary bed might develop mechanical injuries to their pulmonary capillaries which render the capillaries leakier.
+Patients with conditions associated with increased intravascular pressure in the pulmonary capillary bed might develop mechanical injuries to their pulmonary capillaries which make the capillaries leaky.

-Gadolinium-enhanced MRI can be used to assess the degree of leakage from pulmonary capillaries, however this is no longer recommended mainly because Gadolinium-based contrasts have been found to be associated with an increased risk of causing non-cardiogenic pulmonary edema themselves.
+Gadolinium-enhanced MRI can be used to assess the degree of leakage from pulmonary capillaries, however, this is no longer recommended mainly because Gadolinium-based contrasts have been found to be associated with an increased risk of causing non-cardiogenic pulmonary edema themselves and hypersensitive reactions, cardiovascular arrest, and bronchospasm.

 Imaging Modalities in Non-Cardiogenic Pulmonary Edema